 Batiste is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Batiste Dry Shampoo is vegetarian and vegan friendly.
 Church & Dwight Co., Inc. is fully committed to ensuring and protecting animal welfare.
 We use only materials already known to be safe.
 It is our policy not to test on animals, and we also request that suppliers not test any materials or products on animals, unless required by law or regulation.”